Terms and Conditions

-The repairer will do his utmost to complete the repair by the date and time requested, but cannot accept any responsibility for delay resulting from the non or late availability of spares, or other reasons beyond his control.
+The repairer will do their utmost to complete the repair by the date and time requested, but cannot accept any responsibility for delay resulting from the non or late availability of spares, or other reasons beyond their control.

 Where by agreement with, or on the instructions of the customer, the vehicle is left outside the repairer's premises, before or after normal business hours, any risk or loss or damage howsoever occasioned, will be the customer's responsibility.

 The repairer will guarantee all repair work against failure due to faulty materials or workmanship for a period of three months or 3,000 miles, whichever first occurs, provided that the vehicle is taken back to, or a third party repairer is authorised by, the repairer.
 This does not seek to affect your statutory rights.